OpenSourceBrain/CelegansNeuromechanicalGaitModulation/WormSim/README.md

 6) You should now be able to proceed to running the simulator.

-Usage guide:
+### Usage guide:

-1) The whole integrated model is in "worm.cc".
+1) The whole integrated model is in [worm.cc](https://github.com/OpenSourceBrain/CelegansNeuromechanicalGaitModulation/blob/master/WormSim/Model/worm.cc).
 Edit this to change any aspects of the model e.g. different environments (water -> intermediate -> agar, with and without objects).

 2) To compile the program, make sure you're in the "Model" directory.